How to Write a Literature Review

 - Sort the sources into social, historical, and cultural categories.

-A theoretical framework is frequently built on the basis of a literature survey.
+A theoretical framework is frequently built based on a literature survey.
 It can be used to discuss various theories, models, and important concept definitions.

 You may provide a case for a particular theoretical approach, or you could mix different theoretical concepts to build a framework for your research.